top of page

 Dr. Carmen Battaglia created the Rule of 7’s as a guide to increase a puppy’s exposure.

-You do not have to follow it, however we wanted to provide our new puppy parents with this information.
+You do not have to follow it, however, we wanted to provide our new puppy parents with this information.
 Please make sure your puppy is current on all shots before taking him/her out into a strange area.
-By the time a puppy is 3 months, make sure he/she has:
+By the time a puppy is three months, make sure he/she has.

-1. Been on 7 different types of surfaces: carpet, tile, linoleum, concrete, wood, vinyl, grass, dirt, gravel, and wood chips.
+1. Been on seven different types of surfaces: carpet, tile, linoleum, concrete, wood, vinyl, grass, dirt, gravel, and wood chips.

-2. Played with 7 different types of objects: rope toys, plush toys, big balls, small balls, soft fabric toys, squeaky toys, paper or cardboard items, metal items, and sticks.
+2. Played with seven different types of objects: rope toys, plush toys, big balls, small balls, soft fabric toys, squeaky toys, paper or cardboard items, metal items, and sticks.

 3. Been in 7 different locations: front & back yard, basement, kitchen, car, garage, laundry room, bathroom, kids room, living room, hallway, Vet’s office, groomers.

-4. Met and played with 7 new people: include children and older adults, someone walking with a cane or in a wheelchair or walker, someone tall, someone in a hat.
+4. Met and played with seven new people: including children and older adults, someone walking with a cane or in a wheelchair or walker, someone tall, and someone in a hat.

 5. Been exposed to 7 challenges: climb on a box, go through a tunnel, climb steps, go down steps, climb over obstacles, play hide and seek, go in and out of a doorway with a step up or down, run around a fence.

 6. Eaten from 7 different containers: metal, plastic, cardboard, paper, human hands,